JoeC4281/TakeCommandConsole/Creating a .WSH file using SHELLEX/readme.md

-SHELLEX is a command from the SYSUTILS plugin, available from;
+PROPS is a command from the SYSUTILS plugin, available from;

 [Take Command Plugins for TCC and TCC/LE Command Prompts](https://jpsoft.com/all-downloads/plugins-take-command.html)